|Forensic Applications Consulting Technologies, Inc.|

 Risk assessment is something of an intellectual orphan.
 Scientists are uncomfortable with it when the method must use scientific information in a way that is outside the normal constraints of science.
 They are encroaching on political judgments and they know it.

-As examples, one need only to look at Love Canal, Three Mile Island, the Long Island Breast Cancer Epidemic, carcinogenic EMFs, Global Warming, or the radon issue and the Montclair, New Jersey fiasco, to see the dark hand of politics in science and risk assessment.
+As other examples, one need only to look at Love Canal, Three Mile Island, the Long Island Breast Cancer Epidemic, carcinogenic EMFs, COVID-19 Non Pharmaceutical Interventions, or the radon issue and the Montclair, New Jersey fiasco, to see the dark hand of politics in science and risk assessment.

 Similarly, although the GP usually has no actual knowledge of the objective facts surrounding the " Galileo Affair ," they are usually very quick to reference it as an example of how authoritative religion kills science.
 And yet, they are very blind to the fact that today's religion of secularism is similarly an authoritative regime that similarly wields the very same kind of political and ideological harassment and hostility towards scientists.
 Consider the 2004 case of biologist Richard von Sternberg at the Smithsonian who holds two PhDs (Molecular Evolution and Systems Science/Theoretical Biology).
 The despicable treatment of Dr. Sternberg at the hands of the Smithsonian Institute because of his tenable, reasonable scientific positions is reflected in the US House Of Representatives Committee On Government Reform report titled " Intolerance And The Politicization Of Science At The Smithsonian" which found: